Ride the Lightning: Reception and legacy

-Megaforce initially pressed 75,000 copies of the album for the US market, while Music for Nations serviced the European market.
-By late 1984, 85,000 copies of Ride the Lightning had been sold in Europe, resulting in Metallica's first cover story for Kerrang! in its December issue.
-After signing Metallica, Elektra released the single "Creeping Death" in a sleeve depicting a bridge and a skull painted grey and green.
-The album peaked at number 100 on the Billboard 200 with no radio exposure.
-Ride the Lightning went gold by November 1987 and in 2012 was certified 6× platinum by the Recording Industry Association of America (RIAA) for six million copies shipped in the US.

 The album, along with Kill 'Em All, was reissued in 2016 as a boxed set including demos and live recordings.
 Many rock publications have ranked Ride the Lightning on their best album lists.
 The album placed fifth on IGN Music's "Top 25 Metal Albums" list.
 Spin listed it as a thrash metal essential, declaring it "the thrashiest thrash ever".
 According to Guitar World, Ride the Lightning "didn't just change the band's trajectory—it reset the course of metal itself".
 Corey Deiterman of the Houston Press considers Ride the Lightning the most influential Metallica album, saying it had a lasting impact on genres such as crossover thrash and hardcore punk.
 In 2017, it was ranked 11th on Rolling Stones list of "100 Greatest Metal Albums of All Time".
 In a 1991 interview, Jason Newsted stated that Ride the Lightning was next to Metallica, "the best album ever".